 How long is a rotation?

-Preceptorship rotations lengths depend on you.
-The minimum requirement is two weeks.
+Preceptorship rotation length depends on you.
+The minimum requirement is two weeks (10 days).
 You have the option of three to four week rotations at the same facility for the entire rotation.

 What will I get to do during my preceptorship?